How Have Modern Times Changed Relationships in Japan?

 As a country with a long history and a largely homogenous culture, Japan has firmly entrenched ideas about relationships and gender roles within those relationships.
 Even though it often seems the rest of the world is constantly moving to be more inclusive and adaptable, as far as relationships go, Japan can sometimes seem a little behind to people from the outside looking in.
 However, if you look closely, you can see that Japan’s concept of relationships is changing with modern times, albeit at a slightly slower pace than the rest of the world.
 The difficulty comes through finding ways to fit its traditional culture into a more modern society.

-When talking about traditional Japanese relationships, the importance of marriage and family is very much at the core of it.
-Outside Japan, de-facto relationships or common-law partnerships are becoming more and more common, while in Japan official marriages are still very much the norm.
-The family unit is seen as hugely important in Japan, an ideal that stretches back far into its culture, perhaps even before the ideals of Confucianism were adopted in the country.
+When talking about traditional Japanese relationships, marriage and family’s importance is very much at the core of it.
+Outside Japan, de-facto relationships or common-law partnerships are becoming common, while official marriages are still very much the norm in Japan.
+The family unit is seen as hugely important in Japan, an idea that stretches back far into its culture, perhaps even before Confucianism’s ideals were adopted in the country.

 Marriage in Japan has changed considerably throughout its history.
-It is assumed there were traditional practises before written records, however, the Heian era is where more traditional marriages emerged.
-Marriage was mostly seen as a practise of convenience, of uniting families and forming political alliances amongst Japan’s Heian era aristocracy.
+It is assumed there were traditional practices before written records; however, the Heian era is where more traditional marriages emerged.
+Marriage was mostly seen as a practice of convenience, of uniting families and forming political alliances amongst Japan’s Heian era aristocracy.
 Marriages were often arranged by family heads based on who they thought would be a good match and who would provide the most benefit to the family.
-These marriages follow traditional patriarchy with the man seen as the head of the family and in charge of major household decisions.
+These marriages follow traditional patriarchy, with the man seen as the head of the family and in charge of major household decisions.

-Sexuality in feudal Japan was much more open than it was in most other countries that adopted Confucian ideals.
-Sex and marriage were often seen as separate entities and it was fairly common for men to seek entertainment in red-light districts.
-This is reflected in the amount of Japanese erotic art, particularly in the Edo period where erotic prints were popular and were particularly shocking to Westerners when Japan began to open up to the world as it entered the Meiji period.
+Sexuality in feudal Japan was much more open than in most other countries that adopted Confucian ideals.
+Sex and marriage were often seen as separate entities, and it was fairly common for men to seek entertainment in red-light districts.
+This is reflected in the amount of Japanese erotic art, particularly in the Edo period, where erotic prints were popular and were particularly shocking to Westerners when Japan began to open up to the world as it entered the Meiji period.

 Influence of Modern Times

-Of course, Japan has changed very much from those early times and relationships work much the same way they do in the rest of the world.
-There are some traditions and cultural differences from its history that remain though.
-The concept of a traditional marriage remains firmly entrenched in Japanese culture and as such has been one of the slowest concepts to modernise.
-Marriage is a very important aspect that people of a certain age consider while dating and while casual relationships definitely happen, many Japanese still approach the concept of dating with marriage in mind and see marriage as an important life goal.
-Some people see marriage as a place for old fashioned gender roles such as the man working and the woman being the housewife, however, this too is slowly changing.
+Of course, Japan has changed very much from those early times, and relationships work much the same way they do in the rest of the world.
+There are some traditions and cultural differences from its history that remain, though.
+The concept of a traditional marriage remains firmly entrenched in Japanese culture and, as such, has been one of the slowest concepts to modernise.
+Marriage is an essential aspect that people of a certain age consider while dating.
+While casual relationships definitely happen, many Japanese still approach the concept of dating with marriage in mind and see marriage as an important life goal.
+Some people see marriage as a place for old fashioned gender roles such as the man working and the woman being the housewife; however, this too is slowly changing.
 Gay marriage has not been formally recognised yet in Japan, though some prefectures have started moving toward recognising gay partnerships.
 It’s a slow process, but Japan is very slowly moving towards it, and hopefully, it will become legal soon.

 As with many things in modern Japan, relationships are a balance between old and new.
 While many traditional customs regarding courtship and marriage no longer exist, there are still some that persist today, manifesting in small cultural details in the ways that modern relationships work.
 While Japan is constantly changing to reflect a more modern worldview, its history and culture still find ways to adapt to changing times.